MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-For this package we will need to work together.
-We are looking to design your infrastructure completely based on your needs and requirements and not into a vanilla template architecture designed for the mass.
+This Solution Package is intended for small infrastructures using a mix of the most popular AWS services.
+We will work with your teams to design a solution based on your requirements.
+The package is composed of the following: (1) An Assessment (2) A Design phase (3) Presentation of the Solution (4) A Network Design and supporting documentation will be provided.
 </h5>

 <div class="br-01">